 We evaluate our relationships with other entities to identify whether they are variable interest entities and to assess whether we are the primary beneficiary of such entities.
 If it is determined that we are the primary beneficiary, that entity is included in our consolidated financial statements.
 We do not participate in any variable interest entity.

 Recent Developments

 The Fleet

 As discussed elsewhere in this annual report, we have had a significant reduction in the size of our fleet.
-As of the date of this annual report, we currently do not own any vessels.
+As of the date of this annual report, we own one vessel, the M/V Leadership.